Suggestion: Watch the 5 minutes video tutorial before reading this article

 The consumption tax is currently 8% and paid on buildings, but not the land.

 Therefore, you’re not obliged to pay consumption tax in case you sell an apartment or a unit in a condo for example.
 The consumption tax is mostly charged to corporations.

 The seller should pay for the consumption tax.
 But, a common practice is that the buyer pays for the consumption tax and deducts the value from the final sales price.

 Japan has a so-called real estate acquisition tax that is set to 3% for residential properties and land.

 The tax is paid when you buy your property (hence, the name acquisition tax).

-There’s an important distinction to make when you discuss about the rental income tax in Japan (or often called withholding tax).
+There’s an important distinction to make when you discuss rental income tax in Japan (or often called withholding tax).

-If you rent out your apartment to a tenant that uses the property for self-dwelling, you and your tenant are not required to pay any rental income taxes.
+If you rent out your apartment to a tenant that uses the property for self-dwelling purposes, you and your tenant are not required to pay any rental income tax.